 We’ve all met or heard about those people who have all of the money in the world and everything they could possibly imagine, yet are miserable or unfulfilled.
 I believe each and every one of us have something ingrained on our souls that yearns for transcendence – we ultimately desire perfect love, perfect beauty, absolute truth, and a connection with a higher power beyond ourselves.
 The metaphysical practices stressed in this website can lead to just that kind of happiness.

-Another great way to get to level 4 is to spend the majority of the time in level 3: giving to others, building meaningful relationships, community engagement, selflessness.
+A great way to get to level 4 is to spend the majority of the time in level 3: giving to others, building meaningful relationships, community engagement, selflessness.
 Science shows many health benefits of pursuing contributive and transcendent happiness: lower blood pressure, reduced cortisol/stress, better pain management, a longer life span.
 When we pray, meditate, practice mindfulness, give to others and connect with one another in a deep way, for example, we not only improve our physical health, but also journey towards ultimate happiness.
-I personally believe perfect love, beauty, truth and ultimate happiness can only come from God and the actions we take towards building a relationship with him, as well as doing everything in our power to come to know him.
+I personally believe that perfect love, beauty, truth and ultimate fulfillment can only come from God because of God’s divine nature and being the source for those elements.

-There is nothing wrong with that fact that materialistic items make us feel good (great at times!) but we must be careful not to be consumed by them.
-When we set our sights on connecting with people in meaningful ways, helping to make the world a better place, and connecting with our creator (or a higher power/universe as some would describe) we put ourselves in a better position to obtain the highest level of happiness possible.
+There is nothing wrong with that fact that materialistic items often make us feel good, but we must be careful not to be consumed by them.
+When we set our sights on connecting with people in meaningful ways, helping to make the world a better place, and connecting with God, we put ourselves in a better position to obtain the highest level of happiness possible.
 Our health can dramatically improve through that state as well.